sofiarodrigues-pianist/CS50-FinalProject/README.md

 ### Helper functions

 On helpers.py, besides useful functions, like *all_schedules_info*, *adjust_lessons* and similar ones, that are called on more than one function from app.py, I have four "*populate*" functions that I used in earlier stages for testing purposes.
 At the moment, these functions serve no purpose as they are not even called/triggered.
+They should be moved to a test folder because they represent scenarios that will be discussed in more detail on the "future ideas" paragraph below.

 ## App usage and features